AppleBreak1/Z490-Vision-D-Customac/README.md

 # OpenCore Config.plist

-- ACPI -> Delete -> Drop OEM DMAR Table
+- ACPI -> Delete -> Drop OEM DMAR Table (Requirement for resolving issues with WiFi/Ethernet when enabling AppleVTD for motherboards that have Reserved Memory Regions in their DMAR table)

 - Device Properties